 In most major cities on earth - from Paris to Chicago, from Milan to Cairo, the river is a natural focal point, a natural feature to which one naturally gravitates.
-Indeed, the river is the common denominator within any prominent city as it was the great, snaking waterways that sat at the heart of industry, and were essential to the thriving commerciality of their respective cities, which evolved, thrived and grew up around it.
+Indeed, the river is the common denominator within any prominent city as it was the great, snaking waterways that sat at the heart of industry, and was essential to the thriving commerciality of their respective cities, which evolved, thrived and grew up around it.
 The scientific mantra “where there’s water, there’s life” rings true everywhere in the Universe, let alone in every major City on Earth!

-Ironically, one of the world's greatest and most vibrant cities seemed to have somehow grown tired of recognizing the significance of it's central river, once it was no longer the essential means of rapid transport or, more recently, transporting coal to Battersea Power Station (amongst other, less industrial things!).
-Arguably, for a long period up until 2012, as nightfall descended on London, and as the glistening City sprang to (night) life, from spire to sky bar, rooftop to roof terrace, town house to penthouse, Royal Palace to soaring visitor attraction, one significant swathe of central London remained in the shadows.
+Ironically, one of the world's greatest and most vibrant cities seemed to have somehow grown tired of recognizing the significance of its central river, once it was no longer the essential means of rapid transport or, more recently, transporting coal to Battersea Power Station (amongst other, less industrial things!).
+Arguably, for a long period up until 2012, as nightfall descended on London, and as the glistening City sprang to (night) life, from spire to sky bar, rooftop to roof terrace, townhouse to penthouse, Royal Palace to soaring visitor attraction, one significant swathe of central London remained in the shadows.
 The mighty Thames.
 Any pre-Olympic aerial night-time view would reveal this gigantic black channel, snaking mesmerically between the glistening skyscrapers and dramatically up-lit monuments, for miles and miles.
 In almost total darkness.

 It's astonishing really, but, aside from a few timeless landmarks such as Tower Bridge, that's exactly how it was until surprisingly recently.
 For those on board a boat, of course, it was no less spectacular for it but there were several significant monuments, which were quite significantly, invisible.
 The Bridges.